Why should you dispose of prescription medications?

 - Unused drugs that are flushed contaminate the water supply.
 Proper disposal of unused drugs saves lives and protects the environment.

-If you can’t participate on Saturday, then there’s another option to safely dispose of prescription meds.
-Pick up a biodegradable drug disposal kit at any of our Health Department’s clinics or through the Fairfax-Falls Church Community Service Board’s REVIVE! classes, while supplies last.
+To safely dispose of prescription meds, you can pick up a biodegradable drug disposal kit at any of our Health Department’s clinics or through the Fairfax-Falls Church Community Service Board’s REVIVE! classes, while supplies last.

 — FairfaxCounty Health (@fairfaxhealth) April 8, 2017